nlstephan/choropleth/README.md

 run draw_choropleth()

-Respond to these inputs in termainal:
+Respond to these inputs in terminal:

-Shapefile path: 'path/to/.shp file'
+> Shapefile path: 'path/to/.shp file'

-Quantifiable attribute to map: name of attribute Number of classes (2-9): number in range 2-9 Classification method (equal interval or quantile): quantile or equal interval, depending on desired visualization
+> Quantifiable attribute to map: name of attribute

+> Number of classes (2-9): number in range 2-9

+> Classification method (equal interval or quantile): quantile or equal interval, depending on desired visualization

 The map will pop up in separate matplotlib window.